Battle of the Bulge

 Day 4 - Britain’s Battle of the Bulge – Battle of the Ardennes Museum, La Roche

 In December 1944 British troops were rushed to the Ardennes to help their much pressed American Allies.
 We start today at the Panther Tank in Houffalize used by 116th Panzer Division.
-From here we see the British Memorial, an M10 Achillies Tank where the 51st (Highland) Division fought and visit the British graves at Hotton War Cemetery.
+From here we see the British Memorial, an M10 Achilles Tank where the 51st (Highland) Division fought and visit the British graves at Hotton War Cemetery.
 In Hotton we see where 116th Panzer Division was stopped on the bridge and visit a rare Sherman Firefly Turret, a memorial to the British troops where were here in 1944/45.

 After lunch in Hotton we travel out to where the German advance was stopped at Celles, seeing a Panther tank knocked out by the Royal Tank Regiment, and visit the Battle of the Ardennes Museum in La Roche.